Kamamohitham

 Kamamohitham is a 1994 Malayalam language novel by C.V.
 Balakrishnan.
 The novel narrates the story of Jajali, the monk and Sagaradathan in ancient India.

+Film adaptations

-Veteran director K. G. George had planned a film adaptation of the novel with Mammootty and Mohanlal in the lead roles, but the film did not take off.
+Film director K. G. George had planned a film adaptation of the novel, but the film did not take off.
 Another film adaptation of the novel was announced in 2015, directed by Harihardas and starring Mohanlal in a double role.